hbmartin/pythonista-stubs/README.md

 ```
 uv add pythonista-stubs
 ```
-You can now develop from your computer editor with proper typing and completinos.
+You can now develop from your computer editor with proper typing and completions.

 ## API Coverage